Our Impact

 What We’ve Accomplished

-• As of the 2025-2026 school year, FBP operates twelve backpack programs, four Food Closets, Holiday Supplemental Program, and our Orange You Smart Fruit Program!
+• As of the 2025-2026 school year, FBP operates 13 backpack programs, 4 Food Pantries, Holiday Supplemental Program, and our Orange You Smart Fruit Program!

-• School Programs — FBP provides weekend meals to approximately 650 students each school year weekend.
-Current programs include: Cook, Forest Park, Gibson, Kimberley Park, Konnoak,, Special Children's School, Petree, Appalachian State University Academy at Middle Fork, Ashley, Jefferson and Union Cross for Elementary schools and Hanes Middle School.
+• School Programs — FBP provides weekend meals to an average of 750 students each school year weekend.
+Current programs include: Cook, Forest Park, Gibson, Kimberley Park, Konnoak, Sherwood Elementary Special Children's School, Petree, Appalachian State University Academy at Middle Fork, Ashley, Jefferson and Union Cross for Elementary schools and Hanes Middle School.

 • Orange You Smart Program — FBP provides fresh fruit (apples and oranges) to children participating in select backpack programs.

-• Food Closets — FBP provides full sized canned and packaged goods for students to choose at Parkland High School, Middle College at Forsyth Technical Institute, and Southeast Middle School.
-Additional pantry at Atrium Downtown Health Clinic.
+• Food Pantries — FBP provides full sized canned and packaged goods for students to choose at Parkland High School, Middle College at Forsyth Technical Institute, Cook Elementary, Kennedy & Carter High Schools (shared pantry) and Southeast Middle School.

-• Holiday Supplemental Program — FBP provides free meals for the entire length of the long holidays (Thanksgiving, Winter, Spring and Memorial Day breaks) to students participating in Backpack Programs operated by other partner agencies as well as those students attending FBP partner schools.
-The number of children served for the long holidays is over 1,000
+• Holiday Supplemental Program — FBP provides free meals for long holidays (Veterans Day, Thanksgiving, Winter, Spring and Memorial Day breaks) to students participating in Backpack Programs operated by other partner agencies as well as those students attending FBP partner schools.

 Other Notable Achievements